Estimated reading time: 5 minutes

 Ideally, we want a risk model that is both accurate and that can adapt fast to changing conditions.
 In low-risk periods we want to see low risk estimates, in high-risk periods we want to see high risk estimates.
 In other words, our model should be able to adapt to the current context.

-To measure the performance we are therefore mainly interested in two metrics: model accuracy and model cost.
-We can see how they perform in a model backtest.
-In essence, we want to verify how these metrics perform when we compare the model predictions against the realizations.
+To achieve these objectives we measure the performance of a model using two metrics: model accuracy and model cost.
+We want to see how they perform in a model backtest evaluating model predictions against the actual realizations.

 Model accuracy

-We define model accuracy as the difference in the frequency of breaches that was expected versus the number of breaches that was realized.
+Model accuracy can be defined as the difference between the expected versus the realised frequency of breaches.
 We call this metric the ‘validation distance‘ (VD).

 Model cost

-While model accuracy is mainly concerned with the frequency of breaches, we are also interested in the economic costs of applying a given model.
+Besides frequency of breaches, we are also interested in the economic costs of a model.

 On one hand, having a breach (a higher than expected VaR, “overrun”) entails a cost as it means that we need to recognize a financial loss that has not been covered by a buffer.
 On the other hand, consistently lower than anticipated VaR (“underrun”) is also costly.
 As we face the opportunity cost of holding an excessive risk buffer that we could not use for other purposes.